fpjohnston/TECO-64/doc/missing.md

 for setting either since TECO determines the terminal size automatically at start-up and whenever the display is resized.

-- -1W - Refresh the terminal’s screen to show the contents of the edit buffer.
+- -1W - Enable disable mode.
+- -W - Equivalent to -1W.
 - -nW - Ignored.
 - nW - Ignored.
 - 0W - Ignored.
-- W - Forget screen image and special scope modes.
+- W - Disable display mode.
 - -1000W - Ignored.
-- 0:W - Can be read or set, but is otherwise ignored.
+- 0:W - Read the terminal type.
+Cannot be set.
 - :W - Equivalent to 0:W.
 - 1:W - Read or set the horizontal size of the user’s editing display.
 - 2:W - Read or set the vertical size of the user’s editing display.
 - 3:W - Read or set SEEALL mode.
-This is currently not used, but may be added in a future release.
-- 4:W - Can be read or set, but is otherwise ignored.
+- 4:W - Always returns 0.
+Cannot be set.
-- 5:W - Can be read or set, but is otherwise ignored.
+- 5:W - Always returns 0.
+Cannot be set.
-- 6:W - Can be read or set, but is otherwise ignored.
+- 6:W - Read the buffer position of the character in the top left corner of the screen.
+Cannot be set.
 - 7:W - Read or set the number of lines in the scrolling (command dialogue) portion of the screen.
-- 8:W - Can be read or set, but is otherwise ignored.
+- 8:W - Read or set scrolling region status.
+If set to a non-zero value, the scrolling region is disabled.
-- 9:W - Can be read or set, but is otherwise ignored.
+- 9:W - Read the terminal characteristics flag.
+Cannot be set.